NicholasCorrado/Shuttle-Launch/README.md

 However, the markdown cell titled "ODE System" in Shuttle_Simulation.ipynb fails to completely render.
 As a result, we only see a very small part of the ODE system.
 This is a GitHub rendering issue and does not happen when rendering with [nbviewer](https://nbviewer.jupyter.org/).
 If you would like to view the full ODE system, please use [nbviewer](https://nbviewer.jupyter.org/).
-I will upload an image of the system to this readme soon.
+I also uploaded an image of the fully-rendered ODE system markdown cell in one of the later sections below.

 ## File descriptions